-The mentor will spend 2-3 hours per week with the client.
-More time will be needed during the immediate post-release period and around special life events: court hearings, birthdays and graduations.
+The mentor will spend roughly 2 hours per week with the client.
+More time will be needed during the immediate post-release period and around special life events: court hearings, custody issues, and graduations.

-Volunteers receive 17 hours of preliminary training before mentoring.
-Topics covered include Motivational Interviewing, FOCUS guidelines and basic mental health and substance abuse training.
+Volunteers receive 20 hours of preliminary training before mentoring.
+Topics covered include: 1) Policies and Protocols, 2) Motivational Interviewing, 3) Mental Health, Substance Abuse and The Offender Population, and 4) From Learned Helplessness to Resilience.
 An orientation at the Boulder County Jail is required and includes a background check.
-Mentors will also be expected to regularly attend ongoing training opportunities throughout the year.
+Mentors will also be expected to regularly attend monthly training opportunities throughout the year.

-Extensive support is provided to mentors.
-FOCUS staff and the therapists and criminal justice professionals associated with the program are also available for one on one discussion.
+Extensive support is provided to mentors by FOCUS staff and the therapists and criminal justice professionals associated with the program.
 Staff will initiate contact with mentors regularly just to check in.

-If you are interested in becoming a FOCUS Mentor, please complete the application below (PDF or Word document available) and either email to us at email@example.com or print, complete, and mail to us at:
+If you are interested in becoming a FOCUS Mentor, please complete the application below and either email to us at firstname.lastname@example.org or print, complete, and mail to us at:

 Boulder, CO 80303